A topic from the subject of Inorganic Chemistry in Chemistry.

 • Symmetry elements are the axes, planes, or points around which these transformations occur.

-• Group theory is used to classify symmetry operations and predict the number of symmetry elements in a molecule or ion.
+• Group theory is used to classify symmetry operations and predict the number and types of symmetry elements in a molecule or ion.

 • Symmetry can be used to determine the physical and chemical properties of compounds, such as their bonding, reactivity, and spectroscopic behavior.